 What we don’t: Not bright enough for fast and dark night rides.

 NiteRider’s wallet-friendly Swift 300 is a prime example of how quickly light design and LED technology have changed over the past few years.
-For a very reasonable $25, you get a quality 300-lumen beam that lands in between a spot and flood pattern, rechargeable battery, and the security that comes from a reputable brand.
+For a very reasonable $30, you get a quality 300-lumen beam that lands in between a spot and flood pattern, a rechargeable battery, and the security that comes from a reputable brand.
 We especially like the unit for its small size that’s easy to throw in a pack, five modes that are simple to swap between, and relatively long battery life (2 hours on high).
 Simply put, it’s an ideal companion to bring along on grocery runs or moderately lit roads.

 See the NiteRider Swift 300